ember-sample-apps/grid-layout-example/README.md

 # grid-layout-example

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an example of how to do a layout for an Ember app using Grid CSS and grid-areas.

 ## Prerequisites